kubernetes/enhancements/keps/sig-scheduling/20200116-coscheduling-plugin-based-on-scheduler-framework.md

 Discuss the API definition of `PodGroup`.

 ## Use Cases
-when running a Tensorflow/MPI job, all tasks of a job must be start together; otherwise, did not start anyone of tasks.
-If the resource is enough to run all 'tasks', everything is fine; but it's not true for most of case, especially in the on-premises environment.
-In worst case, all jobs are pending here because of deadlock: every job only start part of tasks, and waits for the other tasks to start.
+When running a Tensorflow/MPI job, all tasks must start before they can do any work.
+This becomes a bigger problem when several jobs are competing to get all their tasks started.
+In worst case, all jobs are pending because of a deadlock: every job only start part of tasks, and waits for the other tasks to start.
 In worst case, all jobs are pending leading to a deadlock.

 ## Terms

 - **pgPod**: pod belongs to some `PodGroup`.